Yanchep line: Extension to Yanchep

 In July 2011, the government's Public Transport in Perth in 2031 plan was released, which planned for an extension to Yanchep to be constructed by 2020 as one of two key transformational projects, the other being light rail from the CBD to Mirrabooka.
 In 2014, the government said the Yanchep extension would not commence construction until the Forrestfield–Airport Link is completed, delaying the opening of the Yanchep extension until the mid-2020s.
 The Perth and Peel@3.5 million report, released in July 2016, said that the Yanchep extension would be built by the time Perth's population reaches 2.7 million.
 Meanwhile, the Yanchep extension was committed to by the Labor Party ahead of the 2013 state election as part of its Metronet project.
 The Labor Party lost, so ahead of the 2017 state election, the Labor Party again committed to opening the Yanchep extension by 2021 for $386 million.
 The 2017 election resulted in the election of a Labor government.

 In May 2017, following negotiations between the federal and state governments, it was announced that federal funding for the cancelled Perth Freight Link would be used on the Yanchep Rail Extension, subject to assessment by Infrastructure Australia.
 The September 2017 state budget gave the Yanchep Rail Extension a cost of $520.2 million.
 The business case for the Yanchep Rail Extension was submitted to Infrastructure Australia in August 2017, which released its assessment of the project in November 2018, adding the project to the Infrastructure Priority List as a "High Priority Project" and giving it a projected economic benefit of $2.549 billion and a benefit–cost ratio of 2.6.
 Infrastructure Australia recommended that the contract for the Thornlie–Cockburn Link be combined with the contract for the Yanchep Rail Extension to save costs during procurement, although local contractors expressed concerns that the two projects had different requirements, were in different parts of Perth, and that combining the projects would price out smaller contractors.
 The Infrastructure Australia assessment allowed $700 million in federal funding to be spent on the two projects, of which $350 million was for the Yanchep Rail Extension.

-Legislation was introduced to Parliament in May 2018 and passed in November 2018.
-The project definition plan, detailing the scope of the Yanchep Rail Extension, was approved by state cabinet in July 2018.
+Legislation was introduced to Parliament in May 2018 and passed as the Railway (METRONET) Act 2018 in November 2018.
+The project definition plan, detailing the scope of the Yanchep Rail Extension, was approved by the state cabinet in July 2018.
 A request for proposal was released in September 2018 for the design and construct contract for the Yanchep Rail Extension and the Thornlie–Cockburn Link.
 Two consortia were shortlisted in April 2019: METROconnex, a joint venture between Coleman Rail, Clough Group, and Georgiou Group; and NEWest Alliance, a joint venture between CPB Contractors and Downer.
 In November 2019, NEWest Alliance was announced as the preferred proponent, and the contract was awarded in the following month, the cost of the Yanchep Rail Extension rising to $531.7 million.